dcdelia/sniper/DBI/README.md

 ### Quick start

 Make sure that folder `C:\Pin315\sniper` exists, as it will contain the log files (one per thread) for the API calls from program code.
+More details and configuration options (like those that we used for collecting statistics in the paper) can be found in `logger.h`.

 To run an executable under SNIPER use: